#Tyga Disses #KylieJenner In New Freestyle, Kylie Snaps Back: #TravisScott Raps Better 'In His Sleep'

 “Kylie nearly died [laughing] when she heard Tyga infer that she’d crawl back to him.
 She thinks he’s out of his mind because every time they break up, including this last time, he’s the one who’s always blowing her up, texting and emailing her and blowing up her DMs.”

 Sources also revealed that Kylie Jenner thinks that her newest flame, Travis Scott, raps better than him “in his sleep.”
-Apparently, the Keeping Up With the Kardashians star believes that her new man could beat Tyga at freestyle.
+Apparently, the Keeping Up With The Kardashians star believes that her new man could beat Tyga at freestyle.

 “She’s heard Travis spit better rhymes in his sleep.”